CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 Note: the dataset is certainly not complete yet, pull requests are welcome.
 Especially for the dump of actual government domains.

-## TLDR;
+## TLDR

-A dataset of 21236 sites was analysed.
+A dataset of 21698 sites was analyzed.

 - Government associated sites:
-  - 757 sites require a Russian Trusted CA.
+  - 667 sites require a Russian Trusted CA.
-  - 220 sites use self-signed certificates issued in Russia.
+  - 250 sites use self-signed certificates issued in Russia.
 - Social important sites:
   - 5 site require a Russian Trusted CA.
   - 0 sites use self-signed certificates issued in Russia.